Duke: Netherlands

 After Belgium and the Netherlands separated in 1830, the title of duke no longer existed in the Netherlands.
 There is, however, one exception; the title Hertog van Limburg (Duke of Limburg) still exists.
 This title, however, is an exclusive title for the head of state (the monarch, i.e., the king or queen of the Netherlands).

 Georgia

-In Georgia, the title of eristavi is equivalent to the duke. the word eristavi means, the head of the nation" or, the head of the army". they ruled the duchy (saeristavo).
-If the eristavi ruled more than one duchies he/she was called eristavt-eristavi (translates as duke of dukes).
-In the 6th to 9th centuries, Iberia was ruled by Erismtavari, the title similar to grand duke.
-Erismtavari was the first among equal dukes". however Georgians use the title of, Eristavi " to describe Georgian dukes only.
-When talking about foreign dukes, they use the German word Herzog, which is the German equivalent of 'duke'.
+In Georgia, the title of eristavi is equivalent to duke.
+The word means "head of the nation" or "head of the army".
+A duke ruled a duchy (saeristavo); a duke of two or more duchies was called eristavt-eristavi, duke of dukes.

+In the 6th to 9th centuries, Iberia was ruled by Erismtavari, a title similar to grand duke.
+Erismtavari was the first among equal dukes.

+Georgians use the title eristavi only for Georgian dukes.
+When talking about foreign dukes, they use the German word Herzog, which is the German equivalent of "duke".

 In the late 15th and early 16th century, the kingdom of Georgia collapsed and most of the western Georgian dukes became princes.
 In the 19th century the title of eristavi was abolished by the Russian conquerors and the former dukes took the word Eristavi as their last names.